USA VS. North Korea: Is President Trump’s Administration Entering Its End Game?

 The New York Times argues that the Trump administration is employing a “cold war strategy” against North Korea.
 For that strategy to be effective they argue that Trump has to convince North Korea that he is willing to go to war to protect U.S. interests.
 If Trump’s strategy is to be successful he needs to find a way to convince North Korea to totally disarm its nuclear capability.
 With China favoring a “freeze for freeze” agreement that goal may not be achievable, Trump has already ruled out such an agreement.

 North Korea’s latest missile test and Kim Jong-un’s determination to be able to mount a nuclear attack on the U.S. mainland, show that North Korea has no intention of bowing to pressure from Trump.
 With neither President Trump nor Kim Jong-un willing to take a backward step, there is a very real possibility that force of arms will be the only solution.
-A war between the U.S.and North Korea risks an escalation of hostilities and could be the spark that ignites a nuclear World War 3.
+A war between the U.S. and North Korea risks an escalation of hostilities and could be the spark that ignites a nuclear World War 3.